Sky11y/todo_CLI/README.md

     - Or user could load it inside the program LOAD \<datatfile>
 - termios.h for the control character usage
     - atl+\n will give new line on description
+- Priority
+    - LST would list the items by priority

 ## What is currently missing
 - No due date